 Qualified Retirement Plan Benefits.
 We have established a defined contribution 401(k) plan, which covers substantially all of our employees, including our named executive officers.
 Employees may elect to defer up to 100% of their eligible compensation after applicable taxes, as limited under the Internal Revenue Code.
 We make a matching contribution that is not less than the aggregate amount of matching contributions that would be credited to a participant's account based on a rate of match equal to 100% of each participant's elective deferrals up to 5% of covered compensation.
-The entire amount credited to the participant's account is fully vested and non-forfeitable at all times.
+The amounts deferred by the participant and the amounts deferred by the Partnership are fully vested at all times.
 We provide this benefit as a means to incentivize employees and provide them with an opportunity to save for their retirement.